shubham26sep/RBAC/README.md

    + **View Roles:** View all roles assigned to logged in user
    + **Access Resource:** Check user has access of resource with action type

+6. **tests.py :** It contains unit test cases for all functionalities of admin and normal user.

 ## Init System

    RBAC class contains **\__init__** function to create following objetcs: